 In both instances, with Stitch, customers can choose whether they’d like to have their details saved for future transactions, allowing for a more seamless, one-click payment experience when they return.

-For businesses operating in or looking to expand to South Africa, choosing the right payment gateway is dependent on a number of factors like the size of your business, monthly payment processing volumes and the various types of payment methods your customers are more likely to use, among others.
+For businesses operating in or looking to expand to South Africa, choosing the best payment gateway is dependent on a number of factors like the size of your business, monthly payment processing volumes and the various types of payment methods your customers are more likely to use, among others.

 At Stitch, our client support and technical integration teams work closely with client teams to co-develop bespoke and customised payments solutions and reduce the time it takes to integrate.
 We leverage deep connections across the entire payments stack to power seamless access to financial systems, resulting in higher reliability and better performance.